Digging (a little bit) into KConfig and device tree

 bool

-and application can define the use of the symbol asCONFIG_LOG=y
+and an application can define the use of the symbol asCONFIG_LOG=y

 (to enable logging) orCONFIG_LOG=n